TeongTat/Stock-Prediction-Monitoring/README.md

 1. Install R and RStudio (or any IDE you like) if you have not done so.
 2. Clone the repository to your local.
 3. Open the project as a new R project.
-4. Load the code into R Studio and run it!.
+4. Load the code into R Studio and run it!

 # Team
 - [Rahman Karimiyazdi](https://github.com/ramanyazdi)